Intro to the Tulip App Editor

 Any formatting or layout edits you make to the Base Layout will automatically apply to each individual Step in the app.

-You can alter the Base Layout within each Step by "unlocking" individual elements in the Context Pane on the right.
+You can alter the Base Layout within each Step by "unlocking" individual elements in the Side Pane on the right.

 Using 'right-click' you can Duplicate, Group Steps, or Delete.